relaxedmason/bafta-scripted-comedy-portfolio/sports/baseball/raleigh-home-run-tracker.md

   // Try to register zoom plugin if exposed try{
     if (window['chartjs-plugin-zoom']) { Chart.register(window['chartjs-plugin-zoom']); }
-    // some builds expose as window.ChartZoom or window.chartjsPluginZoom — try these too
     if (window.ChartZoom) { Chart.register(window.ChartZoom); }
     if (window.chartjsPluginZoom) { Chart.register(window.chartjsPluginZoom); }
   }catch(e){ /* non-fatal */ }